James4Ever0/notes/AGI that controls computer.md

 ## obs remote control

 using [obs-websocket](https://github.com/obsproject/obs-websocket) you can use python to do real scripting. but first spin up obs first (with websocket related commandline arguments)

+launch obs in minimized way `` or just using xvfb.

 you can also write and load scripts for obs, run on custom intervals and conditions.